 We have a diverse and skilled multidisciplinary team of mentors, counsellors, caseworkers, nurses and advisors who are either trans* themselves, or trans* aware.

-Michelle Ross – Michelle is Co-founder of cliniQ and she is Co-lead on service development, with an overview of how our services work holistically for our clients, and she is the lead on our training programme.
-Michelle is a BACP accredited psychotherapist and has been involved with sexual health, HIV & well-being since 1988 with Terrence Higgins Trust.
-Michelle is a BACP accredited counsellor; she began her training in the 1980s receiving her first counselling certificate in 1989 at London Lighthouse.
+Michelle Ross – Michelle is Co-founder of cliniQ and Director of Holistic Wellbeing Services, with an overview of how our services work holistically for our clients, and she is the lead on our training programme.
+Michelle is a BACP accredited psychotherapist and has been involved with sexual health, HIV & well-being for over 30 years.
 Michelle is a member of IRGT: A Global Network of Trans Women advocating for trans issues in the international HIV response.

 Toni Hogg – Toni is the manager of Antidote at London Friend, the UK’s first LGB&T drug and alcohol service, set up in 2002.
 Toni is also a qualified Person Centred, BACP accredited counsellor who is passionate about her work with LGBT people, specialising in substance use issues, sexuality, gender identity, childhood abuse, relationships and the impact of living with HIV and Hep C. She works with alternative sexual, relational and lifestyle choices and has a long standing record of supporting mental health and wellbeing across the trans* community.

 Vince Turner – Vince is Director and Company Secretary and a BACP registered integrative counsellor, who qualified at Greenwich University gaining a postgraduate diploma.
 In 1991 he attended an HIV and AIDS client-centred counselling course at the Terrence Higgins Trust where he became a Gay Men’s and Sexual Health counsellor.
 Vince’s experience includes: ten years as a bereavement counsellor; and two years at SWISH, the clinic for sex workers.
-He runs a private practice and is supervisor at LC&CTA on their Higher Professional Diploma in Counselling course.
+He runs a private practice and is supervisor at Lewisham Bereavement Counselling.
 Vince’s special interests are; social exclusion and trauma affecting gender non-binary people, and integrating mindfulness practice and energy therapies with counselling.